CDAT/cdms/docs/source/manual/cdms_5.rst

    ``graphics_name``: the name of the specific graphics method ('default')

-   See the UV-CDAT Reference Manual and VCS Reference Manual for a detailed description of these arguments.
+   See the CDAT Reference Manual and VCS Reference Manual for a detailed description of these arguments.

 -  ``key=value``, ... are optional keyword/value pairs, listed in any